BLOG

 In this blog, we take a look at some of the superstitions surrounding violin playing and reveal the truth behind them.

-Myth: To play the violin well, you must start at an early age.
+✕ Superstition: To play the violin well, you must start at an early age

-In fact, many adults learn to play the violin later in life and have fulfilling performing careers.
+In fact, many adults have learned to play the violin from scratch and have had fulfilling performing careers.

-Truth: Stradivarius instruments are very valuable and have a wonderful tone, but the quality of playing depends largely on the skill of the player as well as the instrument.
+✕ Truth: Stradivarius instruments are very valuable and have a wonderful tone, though,

-The superstitions associated with violin playing are the result of a long history of misunderstandings and legends.
+The superstitions associated with violin playing are the result of various misunderstandings and legends that have developed over a long history.

 However, it is important to look beyond these superstitions and understand the true appeal of violin playing.